Let’s visit the Russian Orthodox Church in Israel, also known as the Church of Saint Peter and Saint Tabitha in Jaffa or Tabitha`s Tomb.

 Inside the cave:

-Psittacula parrots in the gardens:
+Parrots in the gardens:

-That’s all for today and I’ll see you in future travels!
+That’s all for today, and I’ll see you in future travels!

-For additional points of interest nearby see Tel Aviv-Yafo page.
+For additional points of interest nearby, see Tel Aviv-Yafo.